 The items here relate to the colonial era.

 With more than 4,000 books, the in-house library can provide bookworms with toothsome nuggets to nibble.

 Additionally, the sombreros will delight you with their rich colors.

 Catch some exquisite Native American artwork crafted by the local Pueblo and Plains tribes.

-Alternately, they have an impressive haul of items depicting Wyoming’s history as well.
+Alternately, they have an impressive haul of items depicting Wyoming’s history.

-From history lovers to tech geeks, Wyoming has something to offer to all.
+From history lovers to tech geeks, Wyoming has something to offer.

 Explore the cutting-edge of modern technology at the NCAR Wyoming Supercomputing Center.

 Take a guided tour to learn the in-depth workings of this mean machine.

 The majestic hardware stacks taller than men will delight you with their imposing beauty.